sprout90/Decoder-Ring/README.md

 I also added some techniques not covered such as while loops, and regex functions.
 It just seemed natural, and the solution called for it. 🙂

 ## Where Can I See It? (still under construction)
-To view the page, please click this () link.
+To view the page, please click this [Decoder Ring](https://sprout90.github.io/Decoder-Ring/) link.